survivejs/webpack-book/manuscript/techniques/02_using_web_workers.md

 ## Setting Up a Host

 The host has to instantiate the worker and the communicate with it.
-The idea is almost the same except the host has control:
+The idea is almost the same except the host has the control:

 **app/component.js**